64kramsystem/personal_notes/topics/bash.md

 #
 tern=$(( a < b ? c : d ))

-# Can use a compact conditional for anything else, BUT with the typical disclaimers of error exits (in
-# this case, it's impossible)
+# A compact conditional can be used otherwise (make sure the commands evaluate to true!)
 #
 tern=$( [[ -n $v_smt_on ]] && echo 2 || echo 1 )
 ```